 Problem Probable Cause Corrective Action The nodes cannot access the storage system, or the cluster software is not functioning with the storage system.
 The storage system is not cabled properly to the nodes or the cabling between the storage components is incorrect.
 Ensure that the cables are connected properly from the node to the storage system.
-See "Cabling Your Cluster for Public and Private Networks" for more information.
+See "Cabling Your Cluster For Public and Private Networks" on page 26 for more information.
 The length of the interface cables exceeds the maximum allowable length.
-Ensure that the fiber optic cables do not exceed 300 m (multimode).
+Ensure that the fiber optic cables do not exceed 300 m (multimode) or 10 km (single mode switch-to-switch connections only).
 One of the cables is faulty.
 Replace the faulty cable.
-The cluster is in a SAN, and one or more zones are not configured correctly.
-Verify the following: • There is only one initiator (HBA) in each zone. • Each zone contains the correct initiator and the correct storage port(s).
+Verify the following: Access Control is not enabled correctly.
+All switched zones are configured correctly.
+The EMC[®] Access Logix[TM] software is enabled on the storage system.
+All LUNs and hosts are assigned to the proper storage groups.
+The cluster is in a Verify the following: SAN, and one or more zones are not configured correctly.
+Each zone contains only one initiator (Fibre Channel daughter card). • Each zone contains the correct initiator and the correct storage port(s).